 Helpful guide to help children understand the virus –

-Looking after your mental health during the Coronavirus outbreak –
+Looking after your mental health and well-being during the Coronavirus outbreak –

 Department of Health & Social Care – COVID-19 updates https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public

 As with any pandemic, things can change quickly and unpredictably.
 To ensure you have the latest information regarding COVID-19 we will make regular updates as and when necessary in accordance with government and WHO updates.